uvdsl/web3py-contractor/README.md

 usage: contractor.py [-h] [-e ENDPOINT] [-a ACCOUNT] [-p PASSWORD] contract

 positional arguments:
-  contract              Contract file in ./data/src, e.g. myContract.sol or
+  contract              Contract file in ./data/src/, e.g. myContract.sol or
                         myContract.vy, to be compiled.
-If the filetype is not .vy or .sol, compilation will be skipped
+If the filetype is not .vy or .sol, compilation will be skipped.

 optional arguments:
   -h, --help            show this help message and exit